 Contaminated ground water is the primary threat to public health.
 Other site contamination primarily poses a threat to the environment.
 EPA initiated an emergency response action in April 2010 to provide bottled drinking water to households with contaminated or potentially contaminated private drinking water wells.
 EPA later provided some households with whole-house well treatment systems.
 EPA collected private drinking water well samples six times in 2010 and 2011.
 EPA will continue collecting samples from private drinking water wells as necessary to assess whether site contamination might be affecting additional wells.
 EPA also samples whole-house well treatment systems annually to make sure the treatment systems are working properly.

-EPA is currently conducting an investigation, referred to as an engineering evaluation/cost analysis, to help determine the feasibility of providing an alternate water source to people affected by ground water contamination from the site.
+EPA is currently conducting an investigation, referred to as an engineering evaluation/cost analysis (EE/CA), to help determine the feasibility of providing an alternate water source to people affected by ground water contamination from the site.

 EPA is conducting another investigation, referred to as a remedial investigation/feasibility study, to assess other affected parts of the site, including soils, surface water and sediment for long-term site cleanup options.

 Investigation and Cleanup Responsibility / Oversight

 EPA leads site investigation and cleanup activities in cooperation with NCDENR.

 After completing the site’s remedial investigation/feasibility study, EPA will issue a proposed cleanup plan to address any long-term contamination and related risks to people and the environment.
 After receiving input from NCDENR and the community, EPA will issue the final cleanup plan (a Record of Decision, or ROD).
 After issuing the plan, EPA will begin preparations to carry out the approved long-term cleanup activities.